Inland Marine Insurance

 At Derian Insurance, we help businesses across California get equipment insurance that fills the coverage gaps left by standard commercial property policies.
 Whether you’re a contractor in Van Nuys, an installer in Pasadena, or an events vendor covering the Westside, we’ll find a policy that fits how—and where—you work.

-Two workers in safety gear inspect a shipping container at a port.
+Two workers in safety gear inspecting a shipping container at a port.

 What Inland Marine Insurance Covers